liammagee/fp/README.md

          + *terrainOffset*: The amount to offset the agent from the underlying terrain.
  - **Building Options**
      + *create*: Whether agents can create buildings.
-     + *maxNumber*: The maximum number of buildings the simulation can hold.
+     + *maxNumber*: The maximum number of buildings the simulation can hold - for performance reasons.
      + *detectBuildingCollisions*: Whether new buildings should avoid existing buildings.
      + *detectRoadCollisions*: Whether new buildings should avoid existing roads.
      + Form